 Here’s what I’d do, and how I help the founders I work with.
 My guide:

 - #1 Make Sure You Have a Great, Equally Committed Co-Founder.
 Otherwise, Just Wait.
 If you haven’t started yet, but are anxious to … don’t settle on your co-founder.
 Don’t either hire someone not good enough, or good enough — but not committed enough.
 It’s a 7-10 year journey.
 Better to wait 6 months than start the journey with someone that isn’t going to carry the weight.
 More on that here, here, and here.

 - Raise Enough Capital for An Extra 6 Months.
 However much capital you raise (if any), however you do it … raise enough for 6 more months.
 You probably won’t need it.
 But it will dramatically de-stress things.
 Which will let you both invest more aggressively.
 And have more fun doing it.
-Stressing over money one more day than you have to (and it’s always stressful, until the day comes when it isn’t) … wastes time, energy and is simply un-fun.
+Stressing over money one more day than you have to (and it’s always stressful, until the day comes when it isn’t) … wastes time and energy, and is simply un-fun.
 I constantly meet very fundable founders looking to raise, say, $1m.
 My only advice?
 If you can raise $1m … then raise $1.5m instead.
 Pretty much always.
 It’s just so much more time at this phase.
 Because you are going need at least 24 months really to just get it right.
 More on that here.